-The 12b-1 Fees table on page 16 shows the amounts Saturna Brokerage Services was paid as the Funds' underwriter under the distribution plan for the three most recent fiscal years ended May 31.
+The 12b-1 Fees table below shows the amounts Saturna Brokerage Services was paid as the Funds' underwriter under the distribution plan for the three most recent fiscal years ended May 31.

 Institutional Shares do not pay the 12b-1 fee.